-, which allowed the company to expand dramatically from a very small basically one man shop and up its' production.
-StarGlider was notable for being one of the earliest 3d games in existence.
+In 1986, Argonaut had its first major hit in Starglider, which allowed the company to expand dramatically from a small one-man shop.
+Starglider was notable for being one of the earliest 3D games in existence.

 Nintendo, StarFox and The Super FX Chip